sagehawk/AI-SMS-Text-Conversation/README.md

 The AI SMS Text Conversation Project is an open-source project that allows users to engage in SMS text conversations with an AI-powered chatbot.
 Powered by OpenAI and Twilio, this project incorporates OpenAI technology to enable the chatbot to understand and respond to users' messages in a conversational manner.

 ## Features
 Allows users to engage in SMS text conversations with an AI-powered chatbot.
 Incorporates OpenAI ChatGPT3 to enable the chatbot to understand and respond to users' messages in a conversational manner.
 Designed to be customizable and flexible, allowing you to add your own features and capabilities to the chatbot.

 ## Getting Started
-To get started with the AI SMS Text Conversation Project, you'll need to:
+To get started with the AI SMS Text Conversation Project, you'll need:
+A local hosting service, eg. ngrok or public hosting service like pythonanywhere.com.
+Set up a Twilio account and purchase a phone number.
+Set the Twilio webhook to your server.

+## Set up a Twilio account and purchase a phone number.
+Clone this repository to your local machine.
+Create a virtual environment and install the required dependencies:
 ## Required PIP installs
 `pip install twilio`